ilocodes/microsoft-build-challenge-github-azure/README.md

 # Microsoft Build Challenge: Accelerate Developer Productivity with GitHub and Azure for Developers

-This repository is a journey documentation of Microsoft Build Challenge: [Accelerate Developer Productivity with GitHub and Azure for Developers.](https://learn.microsoft.com/en-us/training/challenges?id=4ab7a1b6-fb12-47a2-88ad-2a40c408b253)
+In this repository, i document my journey whilst doing the Microsoft Build Challenge: [Accelerate Developer Productivity with GitHub and Azure for Developers.](https://learn.microsoft.com/en-us/training/challenges?id=4ab7a1b6-fb12-47a2-88ad-2a40c408b253)

 ## Description